Frequently asked questions

 How long has Rufus DuMonde Pet Salon been in business?

 Laura opened the business is the Fall of 2006.
+Laura retired in 2020 and the salon is now affiliated with Dog Haus University daycare.
 The business has been growing each and every year.
 We have all of our great clients to thank for keeping this business going strong!

 How does a grooming appointment work at Rufus DuMonde?

 We have a scheduled time for your pets appointment, please arrive at that time and we will be ready for you.
 Plan to spend a few minutes talking with your groomer.
 If this is your first appointment with us your we will need a little information from you for our client information card; address, phone number, pets age, veterinarians name etc. If you have been with us before your groomer will want to know how your dog or cat is doing that day and find out if there is anything new that they need to know about; matts or tangles in the fur, cuts or scrapes or bumps, upset stomach or if you are packing vacation bags, all of these things will affect how your dog acts for his groom.

 Then, very importantly, your groomer will want to know what style haircut you want for your pet that day.
 Some clients want the exact same haircut and style each time.
 Other people change it up, they may go longer in the winter than in the summer or may want a mohawk one time just for fun!

 The next thing that happens is that your groomer will send you on your way and she will have one-on-one time with your dog or cat for the entire grooming session.